 A growing number of individuals were accessing the highest cost system services without positive outcomes.
-Situational analysis resulted in development of the HIVHU pilot project.
+Situational analysis resulted in development of the HWHU pilot project.
 Goals were to improve outcomes, reduce readmissions and reduce cost of care.

 primary health issues as well as behavioral health needs.
 Use of the internationally recognized Comprehensive, Continuous, (CCISC) model developed by Doctors Ken Minkoff and Chris Cline was implemented.
-This als in systems of any size and Individuals were also recognized as medically complex for both treatment capacity for individu-Integrated System of Care construct improves needs, treatment, discharge and aftercare Additional care coordination involved collaboration with service providers regarding Identified HN/HU individuals received coordination matching intensity of service to symptom severity. individual situations, review of assessed plans as well as other applicable information.
+This als in systems of any size and Individuals were also recognized as medically complex for both treatment capacity for individu-Integrated System of Care construct improves needs, treatment, discharge and aftercare Identified HN/HU individuals received integrated care coordination matching Additional care coordination involved collaboration with service providers regarding intensity of service to symptom severity. individual situations, review of assessed plans as well as other applicable information.